cjacker/opensource-toolchain-ch32v/README.md

 Since WCH-LinkE support dual mode (RV and DAP), please make sure your WCH-LinkE adapter is in RV mode. refer to next section to learn how to switch mode of WCH-LinkE with [wlink](https://github.com/ch32-rs/wlink).

+### update WCH-LinkE firmware to latest version

+If you encounter any error when using WCH-LinkE, you should try to update its firmware first.

+Download [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html), when connect to target, it will popup a window to ask you update firmware or not.

+**NOTE:** WCH-LinkUtility can only run under windows.

 ### with wlink